ed-syspertec/Virtel/docs/manuals/virtel/Virtel461IG/Installation_Guide.rst

 -  The libraries SCSQANLE, SCSQAUTH must be concatenated to the STEPLIB unless these libraries are in the system link list or LPA list (only for clients wishing to use VIRTEL with MQSeries)

 -  The CSF.SCSFMOD0 library must be concatenated to the STEPLIB or must be present in the system link list (only if the CRYPTn=(...,ICSF,...) parameter is coded in the VIRTCT)

+-  File VIRCNTL is optional.
+It contains command member lists.

 .. raw:: latex